noppanut15/depthviz/README.md

 ## Help Us Expand Dive Computer Support!

 **Missing your dive computer?** Help us add support!
-[Submit a Dive Computer Support Request](https://github.com/noppanut15/depthviz/issues) issue with a sample CSV and export source.
+[Submit a Dive Computer Support Request](https://github.com/noppanut15/depthviz/issues) issue with your dive log file and export source.

 By providing this information, you'll be helping us understand the specific format of your dive computer's exported data.
 This allows us to implement the necessary parsing logic and add support for your device in a future release.